blueapron/kafka-connect-protobuf-converter/README.md

+> :trident: This was forked from [Blue Apron](https://github.com/blueapron/kafka-connect-protobuf-converter) which
+> appears to no-longer be maintained.

 # kafka-connect-protobuf-converter
 Converter plugin for [Kafka Connect](https://docs.confluent.io/current/connect/).
 A converter controls the format of the data that will be written to Kafka for source connectors or